This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 There is a solution, but it requires a second phone line.
-You would need to set up forwarding-on-busy from the main line to the second.
+First, you would need to set up forwarding-on-busy from the main line to the second.
 Then you can attach an answering machine to the second line to take calls while you are talking.

 How can I hear the newest messages first when I have several messages stored on my cordless phone?

-If you are using voicemail, it’s even easier.
+If you are using voicemail, it’s even more accessible.
 Most voicemail services can forward each message to your email as an attached WAV (audio) file.
-If you use that, then you can select any message to play in any order you prefer.
-Those emails usually have the phone number of the calling party in the subject line for easy identification.
+If you use that, you can select any message to play in any order you prefer.
+Those emails usually have the calling party's phone number in the subject line for easy identification.